pohantw/tiler_swift/README.md

 * Finalize the format for a configuration text file that contains the target operation and hardware constriants.
 * Implement basic software structure to read in the matrices and contraints, the write out the entire matrix without any tiling.
 * Repeat last step, but this time with fixed tiling.
-* feed the fixed tiling results to the downstream tool and make sure it can operate.
+* Feed the fixed tiling results to the downstream tool and make sure it can operate.
+* Measure the performance of our CGRA performing computation on the fixed tiling results using a simulator that mimics our sparse dataflow architecture [3].
 ### Advanced
-* Implement different tile size searching algorithms (for example, the dynamic reflexive tiling [3]).
+* Implement different tile size searching algorithms (for example, the dynamic reflexive tiling [4]).
 Starting from the easiest.
 * Implement the performance model for different operations under given hardware constraints.
 Use this information as a guide for the searching algorithm.
 * Record the performance of the search space.
 ### Good to have
 * Try to improve the software performance for fast searching.
 * Consider the data transfer time as overhead, weight it into the performance model.
+* Perform actual hardware RTL simulation instead of the simulator to get more accurate performance readings.

 ## Performance Definition
 The goal of this project is to do performant tiling.
 In terms of performance, we consider it from the following two perspectives: